Kde domov můj: History

 The piece was written as a part of the incidental music to the comedy Fidlovačka aneb Žádný hněv a žádná rvačka (Fidlovačka, or No Anger and No Brawl).
 It was first performed by Karel Strakatý at the Estates Theatre in Prague on 21 December 1834.
 The original song consists of two verses (see below).
 Although J. K. Tyl is said to have considered leaving the song out of the play, not convinced of its quality, it soon became very popular among Czechs and was accepted as an informal anthem of a nation seeking to revive its identity within the Habsburg monarchy.

 Soon after Czechoslovakia was formed in 1918, the first verse of the song became the Czech part of the national anthem, followed by the first verse of the Slovak song "Nad Tatrou sa blýska".
 The songs reflected the two nations' concerns in the 19th century when they were confronted with the already fervent national-ethnic activism of the Germans and the Hungarians, their fellow ethnic groups in the Habsburg Monarchy.
 Because of the linguistic and ethnic diversity of the First Republic, official translations were made into Hungarian and German as well.

+During World War II German-controlled Protectorate of Bohemia and Moravia kept that song as its anthem.

-With the split of Czechoslovakia in December 1992, the Czechoslovak anthem was divided as well.
+With the split of Czechoslovakia in December 1992, the Czech Republic kept Kde domov můj and Slovakia kept Nad Tatrou sa blýska as their anthems.
 While Slovakia extended its anthem by adding a second verse, the Czech Republic's national anthem was adopted unextended, in its single-verse version.

 In 1882, Antonín Dvořák used Kde domov můj in his incidental music to the František Ferdinand Šamberk play Josef Kajetán Tyl, Op.
 62, B. 125.
 The overture is often played separately as a concert work entitled Domov můj (My Home).